clayster4004/SpotifyAPI/README.md

 # SpotifyAPI
-Test Repo for Spotify Application
+This is hosting a Spotify API based application